 Meaning and History

 Not every brand can boast such an impressive history.
-The beer of this brand appeared in the early 17th century.
+This brand of beer appeared in the early 17th century.
 The monks of the Paulaner order started brewing the beer in honor of the beloved Saint Salvatore of Horta (Savior of Horta).
 That is why customers nicknamed the beer Paulaner Salvator.
 A century and a half after its appearance (from 1806 to 1928), the baton was continued by the secular brewer Franz Sacherl, who bought the former monastery premises.
 Under the new owner, the beer was produced under the brand name Salvator.
 It was only in 1994 that it got its final name.

-The company adheres to traditions and values of brand recognition and popularity.
-Therefore, since the appearance of beer, the visual sign has not changed so often.
+The company adheres to the traditions and values of brand recognition and popularity.
+Therefore, the visual signs have not changed so often since the appearance of beer.
 However, each logo contains the maximum historical information about the drink.

 What is Paulaner?